NadeemDin/ML-Sensor-Exercise-Multiclassification/README.md

 ### Formatting, pruning and merging dataframes:

-Creating a new `epoch (ms)` column, assigning as the index and converting to datetime in the units 'ms'.
+Creating a new `epoch (ms)` column, assigning as the index and converting from Unix to datetime in the units 'ms'.

 ```
 acc_df.index = pd.to_datetime(acc_df["epoch (ms)"], unit="ms")